metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Execution:
 ************************************************************************

 A dedicated workflow is embedded in zAMP for database preprocessing.
-This workflow must be run only one time for each set of PCR primers and reference database.
+This workflow must be run only once for each set of PCR primers and reference database.

-First, the user must retrieve a database in the right format and a *config* file must be defined.
-After that, with providing proper set up for the pipeline, (*see* :ref:`setup`), the dedicated workflow can be executed.
+First, the user must retrieve a database in the right format.

 Taxonomy database